-The Highway Commercial designation recognizes importance of Main Streets in Urban Centres like Clifford.
+The Highway Commercial designation recognizes the importance of Main Streets in Urban Centres like Clifford.
 Highway Commercial land is primarily for uses geared to the travelling public including those with floor space and parking characteristics that cannot reasonably be provided in a central downtown.
-Permitted commercial includes motels, automotive sales and service. restaurants and banquet halls. liquor sales and such.
+Permitted commercial includes motels, automotive sales and service, restaurants and banquet halls, liquor sales and such.
 Residential uses may be permitted above street levels or accessory to a commercial use.

-As shown in the adjacent map, zoning for the seconday planning area implements the official plan.
-Highway Commercial land is zoned C2 with special site specific rules in each variation of that zone (C2-5, C2-13, C2-15).
-Smaller lots designated highway commercial lands are zoned R1A. development Future zoning restricts land use until servicing is available and impacts on the floodplain related to the major drainage course are addressed.
+As shown in the map below zoning for lands in the seconday planning area implements the official plan.

+Lands designated Highway Commercial in the official plan are zoned C2 with special site specific rules in each variation of that zone (C2-5, C2-13, C2-15).
+Smaller lots designated highway commercial lands are zoned R1A.
+Future development zoning restricts land use until servicing is available and impacts on the floodplain related to the major drainage course are addressed.